“Etiamsi daremus non esse Deum”

 “… no freeman ought to be taken, or imprisoned, or disseized of his freehold, liberties, or privileges, or outlawed, or exiled, or in any manner destroyed, or deprived of his life, liberty, or property, but by the judgment of his peers, or by the law of the land.”

 Equal rights and the rule of law for all freemen.
 Cool, right?
 Except for another tiny fact.
 The word ‘freeman’ had a very narrow definition and meant the wealthy barons, no one else.
-Everybody else worked for them or was outright owned by them.
-Ha Ha Ha.
+All others – the serfs, the infantrymen, the farmers, the blacksmiths, the bakers and the road layers – worked for them or were outright owned by them as bonded labor.
 Equal rights, my ass.

-In any case, King John was a greedy and cruel monarch who was hated by 99.9% of his subjects.
-When your approval rating is 0.1%, should your likeness be on a frieze in the highest court of the land?
+In any case, King John was a greedy and cruel monarch who was hated by 99.999% of his subjects.
+When your approval rating is 0.001%, should your likeness be on a frieze in the highest court of the world’s most haloed democracy?

 Louis IX (1213-1270)

-King of France from 1226 to 1270, Louis IX led the seventh crusade and eighth crusades against the Muslims, in the process of which he came to hold, albeit temporarily, vast tracts of territory that belonged to the Muslims.
+King of France from 1226 to 1270, Louis IX led the seventh and eighth crusades against the Muslims, in the process of which he came to hold, albeit temporarily, vast tracts of territory that belonged to the Muslims.
 He was known to exhort his troops on the battlefield not to take any prisoners.
-The King was even canonized as Saint Louis, for these acts of aggression.
+The King was even canonized as Saint Louis, for these acts of aggression, by the Catholic Church.
 By that yardstick, I would think that Abu Bakr Al-Baghdadi today has a similar right to being accorded a place on that US Supreme Court frieze.

 John Marshall (1755-1835)